phaserjs/phaser/README.md

 * MSPointer.event now stores the most recent pointer event.
 * MSPointer.pointerDownCallback, pointerMoveCallback and pointerUpCallback all allow you to set your own event based callbacks.
 * MSPointer.button now records which button was pressed down (if any)
+* Phaser now supports rotated and flipped tiles in tilemaps, as exported from the Tiled map editor (thanks @nkholski #1608)

 ### Updates